-The NPF recognises the role that Cork and the other regional cites must play in providing a counter-weight to Dublin and assigned a population growth forecast of 50-60% to each regional city.
+The NPF recognises the role that Cork and the other regional cites must play in providing a counter-weight to Dublin and has assigned a population growth forecast of 50-60% to each regional city.

-This growth will be translated at a regional, metropolitan and local level through the production of the RSES, MASPs and the forthcoming Development Plans and Local Area Plans of both Cork City Council and Cork County Council.
+This growth will be translated at a regional, metropolitan and local level through the production of the RSES.
+MASPs and the forthcoming Development Plans and Local Area Plans of both Cork City Council and Cork County Council.

-The draft RSES and MASP was open for consultation between December 2018 and March 2019.
+The RSES for the Southern Region was adopted in January 2020.
 These provided population projections to the horizon year of 2031 for both Cork City and Suburbs (283,669) and the Rest of the Cork Metropolitan Area (125,157).
-In the absence of a definitive land use distribution for the CMA, assumptions have been made considering the NPF National Planning Objectives and the statutory development plans of both Cork local authorities.
+In the absence of a definitive land use distribution for the CMA, assumptions have been made considering the NPF's National Strategic Objectives and the statutory Development Plans of both Cork City and County Councils.

-Additionally, the Strategy's transport measures have been developed to be scalable, flexible and have adequate reserve capacity to allow for any changes in growth that may arise from the RSES and MASP processes to be catered for by the proposed strategy network.
+Additionally, the Strategy's transport measures have been developed to be scalable, flexible and have adequate reserve capacity to allow for any changes in growth that may arise throughout the lifetime of the Strategy.

 To support the compact growth aspiration of the NPF 2040, Cork City will become the focus for significant regeneration opportunities at brownfield locations.